malaika-farooq/malaika-farooq/README.md

 🌱 I’m currently learning Machine Learning and AI.
 👯 I’m looking to collaborate on open-source projects related to AI and web development.
 💬 Ask me about AI, Machine Learning, Python, and Web Development.
-📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/malaika-farooq)
-😄 Pronouns: She/Her
 ⚡ Fun fact: Funny girl having love for AI tech.

  </div>